dc-shimla/bicycleTheftBoard/README.md

 # bicycleTheftBoard
-A graphical dashboard for bicycle thefts in Toronto (2014-2019)
+A graphical dashboard web application for bicycle thefts in Toronto (2014-2019)